hmandela/WASS2S/README.md

 ### Potential Issues
 If you encounter matplotlib errors, try the following steps:
-1. Install the latest version of matplotlib:
+1. Install this version of matplotlib:
     ```bash
     pip install matplotlib==3.7.3
     ```